MIDIfactory/NGS_HCV/README.md

 **2. If the genotype is known the blast is not executed and the pipeline goes directly to the next step.**

-The next step is the mapping phase.
-The input reads are mapped against a specific reference sequence,based on their gene and genotype, located in the reads folder.
-If the user provides a personal reference sequence,the mapping of the reads is performed against this user reference.
+The next step is the mapping.
+Input reads are mapped against a specific reference sequence, based on their gene and genotype, located in the reads folder.
+If the user provides a specific reference sequence, the mapping is performed against that sequence.
 The output of this step is a SAM file.

-The last step is the SAM processing,the most time-consuming phase of the pipeline.
-The SAM processing briefly consists in the extraction of the CIGAR information for each reads mapped correctly.
-Based on the CIGAR information, the pair-wise alignment between each read and the reference sequence is reconstructed, taking also in consideration the presence of insertions and deletions respect to the reference.
-Then each aligned pair is translated into their amino-acids sequence.
-The reads sequence is analyzed and compared to a rule set where are reported the resistance-associated mutations and their relevant positions.
-The prevalence of the amino-acids, including insertions and deletions, based on the reference position is reported in two tables.
-The prevalence is calculated on the total number of reads mapped.
-Finally, If a resistance-associated mutation reported in the rule is found in the reads analyzed,their prevalence, the drugs influenced by these mutations and other relevant informations,are reported in another table.
+The last step is the SAM processing, the most time-consuming stage of the pipeline.
+SAM processing briefly consists in the extraction of the CIGAR information for each reads mapped correctly.
+Based on the CIGAR information, pair-wise alignment between each read and the reference sequence is reconstructed, also taking in consideration the presence of insertions and deletions.
+Then each aligned pair is translated into amino-acids sequence.
+Reads sequence is analyzed and compared to a rule set where are reported the resistance-associated mutations and their relevant positions.
+The prevalence of the amino-acids, including insertions and deletions, based on the reference position is reported on two tables.
+The prevalence is calculated upon the total number of reads mapped.
+Finally, if a resistance-associated mutation reported in the rule is found whithin reads analyzed, their prevalence, drugs influenced by these mutations and other relevant informations are reported on another table.